 Prepare your agency now by moving content from Communities, Knowledge Directory, Publisher, and Collaboration projects to alternative systems.
 For more information on this initiative, visit the migration project.

 As recently as 1986, only one osprey nest could be found in Pennsylvania.
 Today, they're nesting in more than 20 counties.
 For many years following a very successful reintroduction program (1980-1996), we conducted annual surveys of nest sites.
 However, limited funding and staff have made these annual surveys next to impossible.
 Consequently, we are seeking the help of birders and other volunteers to assess the current osprey population.
-The results of the 2nd Breeding Bird Atlas were remarkable – thanks to many of you! – and we are eager to learn more about the distribution of Pennsylvania's osprey nest sites; what type of nest support structure the birds are using; what types of water bodies they are favoring, and other attributes of their nesting sites.
+The results of the 2nd Breeding Bird Atlas were remarkable – thanks to many of you! – and we are eager to learn more about the distribution of Pennsylvania's osprey nest sites; what type of nest support structure the birds are using; what types of water bodies they are favoring; their reproductive success; and other attributes of their nesting sites.
 This effort is an important "snapshot" of the distribution of nesting ospreys statewide.
 The information will be used to update the Pennsylvania Natural Heritage Program database and also enable us to better understand the status of this state-threatened species and its management potential.

 We are primarily interested in the location of each active nest and, if possible, the number of chicks in each nest, along with basic information about what the nest was built on and what type of water body the nest is near.
 Thank you in advance for your willingness to help us with this important survey.